Secrets the Auto Insurance Company Adjuster Doesn’t Want You to Know About Your Car Accident Claim

 I was injured in an accident with an uninsured driver.
 My insurance policy provides for uninsured and underinsured motorist coverage, but I am confused about what that means.

-Unfortunately, many drivers’ insurance policies – if they have them – have limits that are far below what you may deserve as an accident victim.
-However, your own policy might protect you against this, and you may even be able to make a claim against your own insurance company.
+Unfortunately, many drivers’ insurance policies (if they have them) have limits that are far below what you may deserve as an accident victim.
+However, your own policy might protect you against this if you have uninsured or under-insured motorist coverage.
+If so, you may be able to make a claim against your own insurance company.
 At this point, though, you should understand another secret.
-Even though you’ve been paying premiums to it for years, your insurance company wants to pay you as little as possible for your pain and suffering.
+Even though you’ve been paying premiums to your insurance company for years, sadly your insurance company wants to pay you as little as possible for your pain and suffering.
 Don’t get angry; it’s just business.

 Let us review your policy for you and if a claim against your own insurance company is possible, we will fight to get you the money you deserve.